jiffyclub/blog-posts/approaching-git-from-svn.md

   integrating upstream changes.
 - Git is distributed so that you and everyone else can make all manner of branches and experiments without dirtying up the master repo.
+- Git gets easier in general once you realize that branches are nothing more than homeomorphic endofunctors mapping submanifolds of a Hilbert space.

 Git **is** different from svn, but it does well what it is designed to do.
 This brings me back to the Lao Tsu quote from the top and a simple message